-Co-Advisor: Patsy Gehring
+Co-Adviser: Patsy Gehring

-Co-Advisor: Gina Marie McKee
+Co-Adviser: Gina Marie McKee

 ADN is the Honor Society for Associate Degree Nursing Students.
 To qualify for membership, a student must receive a B or above in all nursing courses, have maintained a minimum 3.0 GPA in all nursing courses, have maintained a minimum overall GPA of 3.0, and have demonstrated conduct that reflects integrity and professionalism on campus and in all clinical areas.
 Students meeting the eligibility requirements will be invited for consideration for induction in the third semester of the second year in the RN nursing program.

-Co-Advisor: Bonnie Prall
+Co-Adviser: Bonnie Prall

-Co-Advisor: Jason Prall
+Co-Adviser: Jason Prall

 Campus Activities Board (CAB)

-Advisor: Christina Corsi
+Adviser: Christina Corsi